-Just because you are elderly and retired, it doesn't mean you can't still get affordable life insurance coverage.
-We specialize in getting insurance for aging individuals, both men and women.
+Just because you are a senior, it doesn't mean you can't still get affordable life insurance rates.
+We specialize in getting insurance for elderly individuals, both men and women.

 Getting a life insurance quote is easy.
 In some cases, simply answer a few easy questions, then you will get your instant quote.

-It used to be that buying life insurance for an aging person over 65 years of age was next to impossible, well... the times have changed - now getting a policy issued for seniors is not that difficult or expensive.
+It used to be that buying life insurance for an aging person over 65 years of age was next to impossible, well... the times have changed - now getting a policy issued for seniors is not that difficult.

-Those who purchase life insurance early in life - e.g. 40s and 50s - have an easier time obtaining a policy during their senior years, plus it will be a lot cheaper and affordable.
+Those who purchase life insurance early in life - e.g. 40s and 50s - have an easier time obtaining a policy during their senior years, plus it will be a lot cheaper.
 However, if you had a policy that expired, or coverage through an employer, and you choose not to maintain the policy after retirement, you will encounter some problems.

 |65 Year Old Female||$30.23||$34.99||$44.94||$54.88||$47.25||$88.92||$105||$165.13|